 I know a lot has changed since we developed this keyword difficulty checker.
 Google’s Keyword Planner tool no longer gives search volume for free and Majestic’s keyword tool is also no longer free.

 However, this still is a tool I rely on when a need to bulk checks many keywords arise.
 There simply isn’t a tool out there that is as cost-effective even if I need to pay for a tool to get a search volume of the keywords I want to check (with a tool such as Keywords Everywhere) and pay Majestic.com to access its keyword tool.

 We offer this tool to our membership subscribers.

 When it comes to make money online, especially with small websites that target small niche products, targeting the right keywords with low competition is very important.

-The straight answer to that is currently there is no affordable and scaleable solution to what my team and I wanted to achieve.
+The straight answer to that is currently there is no affordable and scalable solution to what my team and I wanted to achieve.

 Our primary goal with this tool is to predict keyword difficulty relatively quickly and accurately.
-We have a portfolio of sites in different niches and since we constantly needing to check large amount of keywords and select only the ones that are worth targeting in a relatively short time.
+We have a portfolio of sites in different niches and since we constantly need to check a large amount of keywords and select only the ones that are worth targeting in a relatively short time.

 The tool we developed is pretty accurate in terms of predicting keyword difficulty as we have done some experiments on the tool and saw substantial results.

 Before we get into the details of the keyword difficulty checker, let’s discuss some of the alternative options out there and why they didn’t meet our needs.

 Issue 1) Manual keyword difficulty checking is difficult to scale